altaki/Numerical-Scheme-for-Viscous-Lake-equations/README.md

 # Numerical Scheme for Viscous Lake Equations

-This repository contains a **masked Cartesian prototype diskThis repository contains a **masked Cartesian prototype** for the numerical study of degenerate lake equations and a qualitative investigation of the vanishing-viscosity limit.
+This repository contains a **masked Cartesian prototype** for the numerical study of degenerate lake equations and a qualitative investigation of the vanishing-viscosity limit.

 $$
 \Omega = \{(x,y)\in\mathbb{R}^2 : x^2+y^2<1\}.